-When it comes to artificial heart transplant options, Banner Health provides patients with the latest in heart care technology and state-of-the-art surgical services.
+When it comes to artificial heart transplant options, Banner Health provides patients with the latest in heart care technology and state-of-the-art surgical services and access to leading clinical trials.
 Learn more about artificial heart transplants and mechanical circulatory support device options.

-An artificial heart is a device used to replace the lower chamber of the heart.
-This device helps circulate blood in the body for patients with advanced heart failure.
-Some patients receive these devices while waiting for a heart transplant from a donor, but many receive them as a stand-alone therapy.
+An artificial heart is a mechanical device used to replace the lower chamber of the heart and help circulate blood in the body for patients with end-stage heart failure.
+Some patients receive a total artificial heart (TAH) while waiting for a donor heart, while others may receive it as a long-term solution when a transplant is not possible.

 If your heart failure is not improving despite treatment, there are implantable mechanical circulatory support device options to help keep your heart pumping.